Critical ideals of trees: Applications to the critical group

 \subsection{Wired d-regular trees}

-A wired tree is a graph obtained from a tree by collapsing its leaves to a singular vertex .
-The critical group of a wired regular tree (obtained from a regular tree) and some variants of them have been recently study on~\cite{Levine, Toumpakary, Shen11}.
+A wired tree is a graph obtained from a tree by collapsing its leaves to a single vertex.
+This term was introduced by Levine in~\cite{Levine}.
+The critical group of a wired tree obtained from a regular tree and some variants of them have been studied in~\cite{Levine, Shen11, Toumpakary}.